The HEART Resource Center

 Help for Women at risk of IMMINENT Homelessness

 HEART of Taos launches its CASA Homelessness Prevention Program to help prevent imminent homelessness for women and children facing eviction..
-Support services include landlord advocacy/intervention, eviction prevention, emergency financial assistance, help with the heating bills during winter, counseling, and a support group.
+Support services include landlord advocacy/intervention, eviction prevention, short-term financial assistance, help with the heating bills during winter, counseling, and a support group.

 Homelessness prevention is an absolutely critical service in any community.
 We hope to encourage more and more community partners to join us in a collaborative effort to provide financial, emotional/mental, landlord advocacy, and legal support.